forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 3. Click **Launch** to launch Code Builder in a new tab.
 4. Now sit back and relax for a few minutes while Code Builder creates and configures your workspace.
 Code Builder might take a fews minutes to start up when it initially sets up.

-**Tip**: Once you have created your Code Builder environment, launch your Code Builder environment from the dashboard at any time, or bookmark it for fast access.
+**Tip**: Once you have created your Code Builder environment, launch it from the dashboard at any time, or bookmark it for fast access.

 ## Let's Take A Quick Tour
 You’re now in your developer environment in Code Builder.
 Code Builder has VS Code’s rich IDE plus it gives you easy access to cool Salesforce development-specific tools through the Salesforce extension pack.
 Let’s take a quick tour and get to know the lay of the land.
 Your screen looks something like this: